xanzhu/Xanzhu.com/content/en/blog/2FA-Protect-Against-Phishing-Scams.md

 - Syncing with iCloud
 - Customizing each one-time password (OTP).

-You can learn more about Ravio OTP by visting :PageLink{title="raivo-otp.com" url="https://raivo-otp.com/"}
+You can learn more about Ravio OTP by visiting :PageLink{title="raivo-otp.com" url="https://raivo-otp.com/"}

 ## SMS Authentication